List of Gardening Books reviewed by Carrie Anne

 by Monica Wellington

 Picture Book (4-7)

 Spring is here and Zinnia is getting her garden ready.
 So, she prepares the soil, plants the seeds, waters and watches it grow.
 Even in the Summer, Fall and Winter there is always something about the garden for Zinnia to enjoy.
 Created like a garden journal, therefore, the day’s entry appears on the left with a large image of Zinnia and her garden on the right.
 While the illustrations are simple and colorful, the book also includes photographs of actual flowers and plants.
 On the left journal side of the book, you’ll also find a few visual references to key garden vocabulary.
 If you’re starting a garden in Spring, Zinnia’s Flower Garden is a great book talking about the stages a garden goes through and even includes some reference dates during certain stages of gardening during the year.

 written by Kathrine Ayres, illustrated by Nadine Bernard Westcott

 published by Candlewick Press

 Corn grows up.
 Carrots grow down.
 Cucumbers climb around and around.
 Kids will enjoy this catchy rhyming story as it explores with a family how different plants grow in their garden: up, down, and around.
-Kids will learn a variety of plant names and how they grow (as in above ground or below).
+Consequently, kids will learn a variety of plant names and how they grow (as in above ground or below).
 The words are simple and limited and the illustrations fill the page.
-The book ends with the family enjoying the rewards of their garden for lunch.
+In conclusion, the book ends with the family enjoying the rewards of their garden for lunch.

 Seeds Sprout!
 (I Like Plants!)